skandasoft/browser-plus/README.md

   Again there is expremental feature to provide selection and preview of the any dom element in the html page.
 This can be currently used against small dom element.
   -![Browser-Plus-Preview](https://raw.github.com/skandasoft/browser-plus/master/preview.gif)

-Note:: The node-integeration is enabled on for the working of this packages.